 Cooperation between the EU and Africa in the field of energy security has an interregional dimension within such frameworks as JAES, the EU-Africa Infrastructure Partnership, Cotonou/EDF, the EUEI and its Partnership Dialogue Facility, and the Euromed Partnership/Union for the Mediterranean.
+It is worth emphasising that one of the eight Africa-EU Partnerships within the JAES are on climate change.
+Yet, these processes of interregional cooperation do not necessarily treat climate change as a security issue, and it is managed as part of development cooperation.

-The EU Energy Initiative was launched at the WSSD in Johannesburg in 2002 as a framework for policy dialogue and a platform for raising the profile of energy issues on the development agenda.
+The EU Energy Initiative was launched at the WSSD in Johannesburg in 2002 as a framework for policy dialogue and a platform for raising the profile of energy issues on the development agenda (ratehr than the security agenda).
 EUEI has been pushing for a focus on energy issues in European development cooperation, and has contributed to the creation of a more active energy dialogue between Africa and Europe.
 In the context of the EUEI, a number of financial instruments have been created.
-A key instrument is the ACP-EU Energy Facility, which was initiated in 2005 and set up in 2006, with a budget of €220 million (CEC 2004, 2006a). €198 million of these were allocated to a call for proposals, the lion's share of which went to down-stream access projects.
-CEMAC, ECOWAS and UEMOA were among the beneficiaries. €10 million outside the call were programmed for technical assistance and institutional support to the AU/NEPAD for capacity building support to the African Power Pools and the African Forum for Utility Regulators (AFUR), in line with the AU/NEPAD Action Plan's objective of strengthening regional power networks.
-Under the EUEI, there is also a Partnership Dialogue Facility, set up by six Member States 10 and the European Commission in 2005, initially planned to run for 3 years as a flexible, fast-response mechanism mainly funding up-stream activities such as strategy development and efforts to integrate energy access issues into existing development plans at national and regional level.
+A key instrument is the ACP-EU Energy Facility, which was initiated in 2005 and set up in 2006, with a budget of \notin 220 million (CEC 2004, 2006a). \notin 198 million of these were allocated to a call for proposals, the lion's share of which went to down-stream access projects.
+CEMAC, ECOWAS and UEMOA were among the beneficiaries. \in 10 million outside the call were programmed for technical assistance and institutional support to the AU/NEPAD for capacity building support to the African Power Pools and the African Forum for Utility Regulators (AFUR), in line with the AU/NEPAD Action Plan's objective of strengthening regional power networks.
+Under the EUEI, there is also a Partnership Dialogue Facility, set up by six Member States7 and the European Commission in 2005, initially planned to run for 3 years as a flexible, fast-response mechanism mainly funding up-stream activities such as strategy development and efforts to integrate energy access issues into existing development plans at national and regional level.
 The PDF has been extended twice, and is now to run until 2012.
-It has funded a number of regional projects, such as the development of the CEMAC Action Plan on Energy Access and the Interministeral Workshop on Energy Access for the Rural Poor; the development of the EAC Energy Access Strategy, and an ECOWAS study on the institutional design, responsibilities and potential sources of funding of the planned Regional Agency for Energy Access11.
+It has funded a number of regional projects, such as the development of the CEMAC Action Plan on Energy Access and the Interministeral Workshop on Energy Access for the Rural Poor; the development of the EAC Energy Access of funding of the planned Regional Agency for Energy Access8.